dkleftogi/cfDNA_AnalysisPipeline/README.md

 Please see the Execution_examples.md for more information.
 We also provide step by step execution guideliness.

-The pipeline has been developed in a Mac OS computer with Mojave version 10.14.5 and tested in AWS systems XXXX and XXXX
+The pipeline has been developed in a Mac OS computer with Mojave version 10.14.5 and tested in AWS systems Centos and XXXX

 #### Current Release

-17-Jul-2019 :
+19-Jul-2019 : Beta version 1 (installed and tested on Centos)

 ## Contact